 Drag is a really cool tool for organizing your Gmail inbox in a similar way to a Trello or Asana board.
 This free Chrome extension allows you to categorize your emails into three columns or stages: To Do, Doing, and Done.

 Very often it’s your customer who chooses to add you to their Trello or Asana board.
 For example, I have an Asana account with my agency colleagues and I’m also added to a Trello board for one of my clients.
-For my own task and meeting management, I use Wunderlist and Google Calendar.
+For my own task and meeting management, I use Microsoft To Do and Google Calendar.

 5. Financial management